|Media Training Events

 |Video production procedure

-Media Training Events - Gold Coast Australia - learn to become a ferocious and resilient communicator drawing upon linguistic skills from NLP and Neuro Semantics.
-Phone 07 5562 5718 or send an email to book a free 20 minute telephone consultation.
-Build confidence in public speaking - overcome anxiety - practise debating skills and learn to talk like a professional TV Presenter.
+Media Training Events - Media Training Course - Gold Coast Australia - learn to become a ferocious and skillful communicator drawing upon linguistic tools from NLP and Neuro Semantics..
+Build confidence in public speaking - overcome anxiety and practise debating skills.
 NLP Coaching, Hypnotherapy & Meditation.
+Give Abby a call on 07 5562 5718 or use the contact form to send me an email.

 Hosted by Abby Eagle - Gold Coast Australia

 We hold these events to empower you to empower others – to transform lives and to make a positive impact in the world.

-The way we empower you is by providing a safe space in which you can practise your communication skills with support from an NLP Coach.
+The way we empower you is by providing a safe space in which you can practise your presentation skills with support from an NLP Coach.

-Our media training events are modelled after a current affairs television show where there is a host, a panel and a studio audience in which you will be given the opportunity to take on various roles and practise your communication skills.
+Our media training events are modelled after a current affairs television show where there is a host, a panel and a studio audience in which you will be given the opportunity to take on various roles and practise your presentation and communication skills.

 - build confidence in public speaking